Convention on Nuclear Safety - National Reports

 Convention on Nuclear Safety

-The Convention on Nuclear Safety (the Convention) was adopted in Vienna in June 1994.
+The Convention was adopted in Vienna in June 1994.

 The document was put together through a series of expert-level meetings and work by governments, national nuclear safety authorities and the International Atomic Energy Agency (IAEA).